 All guidelines for top master Nanoscience students and supervisors on individually supervised course units

 At the start of the course prof. dr. ir.
 C.H. van der Wal will give a tutorial about the lab journal.

-The pdf document at this link provides the instructions that must be followed for keeping a lab journal during the NS194 course.
+This pdf document provides the instructions that must be followed for keeping a lab journal during the small research project.

 Guidelines on symposium for NS194

 Each student should give an oral presentation on her/his research project.
 The students will organize a scientific symposium at the end of the semester where they all give their oral presentations.
-Find the programme of June 2019 on www.nanosymposium.nl.
+Find the programme of previous years on www.nanosymposium.nl.